DOV-Vlaanderen/groundwater-logger-validation/gwloggeR/README.md

 gwloggeR
 ========

-`gwloggeR` is a R-package for automatic flagging of outliers, level shifts and temporal changes in raw air and hydrostatic pressure data.
-For example.
+`gwloggeR` is a R-package for automatic flagging of outliers in raw air pressure data and outliers, level shifts and temporal changes in raw hydrostatic pressure data.
+Here is a visual example of the latter:

 ![](man/figures/example-1.png)